Eating and shopping your way around the Gold Coast’s best restaurants and boutiques can be thirsty work.

 You can’t help but warm to the chilled dudes of Après Surf, who’ve gone to great lengths to build a regular local patronage.
-Après ski parties, Sunday sessions, BBQ dinners, DJs, serious value cheap eats specials and good vibes galore—cheers boys!
+Après ski parties, Sunday sessions, BBQ dinners, DJs, serious value cheap eats specials and good vibes galore.

 The Cambus Wallace | Nobby Beach

-The Cambus Wallace is recognised (and rightly so) as one of Gold Coast’s best cocktail bars (and rum bars, and craft beer bars… you get the picture).
-This dimly-lit and nautical-themed bar cum eatery puts the hip in Nobby Beach and makes a mean Kraken espresso martini if we do say so ourselves.
+The Cambus Wallace is recognised and rightly so, as one of Gold Coast’s best cocktail bars.
+This dimly-lit and nautical-themed bar and eatery puts the hip in Nobby Beach and makes a mean Kraken espresso martini if we do say so ourselves.